Written by on . Last updated June 11th, 2025.

 This earthquake may have been felt by around 19 million people.
 That is the expected population size of the area exposed to a level of shaking of II or higher on the Modified Mercalli scale according to the USGS.

-The highest earthquake impact level for this earthquake is VIII, which corresponds with severe shaking and likely moderate to heavy damage.
-Roughly 86,360 people are expected to be exposed to this level.
+Severe shaking and likely moderate to heavy damage may have been experienced by an estimated 86,360 people.
+At VIII, it is the highest MMI level this earthquake has caused.
 Intensity level IV was experienced by the majority of people (around 10 million).
 In their region, light shaking and likely no damage can be expected.

 People in 2 countries have been exposed to shaking.
 In Myanmar , around 19 million people, with impact levels up to VIII (severe shaking, likely moderate to heavy damage).
-In Thailand, shaking was experienced too.
+People were exposed to shaking in Thailand as well.

 People MMI Level Shaking Damage